Your essential guide to buying a new Dandara home

 Stage 6: Paying for search fees

-These fees cover the cost of important checks that your solicitor conducts to make sure there are no hidden issues with the property, such as local planning concerns or boundary disputes.
-Your solicitor will guide you through this process and explain any findings, ensuring everything is transparent.
+Your solicitor will then carry out local searches to make sure that there are no hidden issues with the property, such as local planning restrictions or boundary disputes.
+You’ll need to cover the cost of these fees, and your solicitor will talk you through any findings.

 Stage 7: Receiving the valuation report

-This report is essential because it confirms the property's value, ensuring everything is as expected.
-Once the lender reviews the report and completes a few final checks, you should be closer to receiving your mortgage offer.
-This offer is a key step in securing your finance; rest assured, the lender is diligently working to make sure everything is in place for a straightforward transition.
+Once the valuation report is complete and your lender has carried out their final checks, you will be one step closer to receiving your mortgage offer.
+This is a key step in securing your mortgage, and you can be assured that your lender will be carefully making sure everything is in place for a straightforward transition.

 Stage 8: Contract review and signing